When Other Options Beat The VA Loan

 However, the VA guarantee does not come free of charge.
 Borrowers pay an upfront funding fee, which they usually choose to add to their loan amount.

-The exception: Mortgage applicants whose credit rating or income meets VA guidelines but not those of conventional mortgages may still opt for VA.Click to see your VA loan eligibility (Nov 18th, 2018)
+The exception: Mortgage applicants whose credit rating or income meets VA guidelines but not those of conventional mortgages may still opt for VA.Verify your new rate

 2. You Landed On The “CAIVRS” List